 Welcome to #TRVSTLOVES.
-We curate news, ideas and inspiration from across the world which demonstrate how real action can accomplish positive social impact.
+We curate news, ideas, and inspiration from across the world that demonstrate how real action can accomplish a positive social impact.
 This time we’re looking at AI and how it can have a positive impact on our environment in many different ways.

 Stocks with high ESG ratings have been outperforming, even in the volatile environment of 2020, according to Fidelity International.
-With this in mind, Clarity AI, an impact rating agency, has managed to raise $15m with Deutsche Börse to expand their social impact platform.
+With this in mind, Clarity AI, an impact rating agency, has managed to raise $15m with Deutsche Börse to expand its social impact platform.
 The company hopes to “contribute to a more socially efficient capital allocation” by bringing investors comprehensive software to transparently manage their portfolios.
-It creates visuals which show both social and environmental impact and offers recommendations on how to rebalance portfolios to optimise social impact investing.
+It creates visuals that show both social and environmental impact and offers recommendations on how to rebalance portfolios to optimize social impact investing.

 How much do you know about automated vehicles?
-The idea has been bouncing around for a long while, and it’s possible that the car you currently drive already has a number of automated features built in (think park assist and cruise control).
-That’s one end of the scale, but the other includes functions which will allow AI to help cities to better manage transport; some of these include urban autopilot, traffic jam autopilot and autonomous valet parking.
+The idea has been bouncing around for a long while, and it’s possible that the car you currently drive already has a number of automated features built-in (think park assist and cruise control).
+That’s one end of the scale, but the other includes functions that will allow AI to help cities to better manage transport; some of these include urban autopilot, traffic jam autopilot, and autonomous valet parking.
 There will be a need for cities to reimagine the way in which transport can support a growing population as well as reduce emissions, and we expect AI will be a big part of this transformation.

-This episode came out a year ago, but still well worth a listen, and it’s not overly long either - just under half an hour.
+This episode came out a year ago but is still well worth a listen, and it’s not overly long either - just under half an hour.
 Analytics4Society looks at how AI can help the environment and how it can support the UN’s Sustainable Development Goals.
-The chat covers a lot, including modern medicine, machine learning, agricultural data and pollution management.
+The chat covers a lot, including modern medicine, machine learning, agricultural data, and pollution management.
 It’s also worth checking out WildTrack, a company mentioned on the podcast which is using AI to monitor wildlife.